 On February 8, 2018, our Board of Directors declared a cash dividend on AIG Common Stock of \$0.32 per share, payable on March 29, 2018 to shareholders of record on March 15, 2018.
 On May 2, 2018, our Board of Directors declared a cash dividend on AIG Common Stock of \$0.32 per share, payable on June 28, 2018 to shareholders of record on June 14, 2018.
+On August 2, 2018, our Board of Directors declared a cash dividend on AIG Common Stock of \$0.32 per share, payable on June 28, 2018 to shareholders of record on June 14, 2018.
+On August 2, 2018, our Board of Directors declared a cash dividend on AIG Common Stock of \$0.32 per share, payable on September 28, 2018 to shareholders of record on September 28, 2018.
 The payment of any future dividends will be at the discretion of our Board of Directors and will depend on various factors, as discussed further in Note 11 to the Condensed Consolidated Financial Statements.

 Our Board of Directors has authorized the repurchase of shares of AIG Common Stock and warrants to purchase shares of AIG Common Stock through a series of actions.
 On May 3, 2017, our Board of Directors approved an additional increase of \$2.5 billion to the share repurchase authorization.
-As of May 2, 2018, approximately \$2.0 billion remained under the authorization.
+As of August 2, 2018, approximately \$1.5 billion remained under the authorization.
 Shares may be repurchased from time to time in the open market, private purchases, through forward, derivative, accelerated repurchase or automatic repurchase transactions or otherwise (including through the purchase of warrants).
 Certain of our share repurchases have been and may from time to time be effected through Exchange Act Rule 10b5-1 repurchase plans.
 The timing of any future share repurchases will depend on market conditions, our business and strategic plans, financial condition, results of operations, liquidity and other factors.

-During the first quarter of 2018, we repurchased approximately 5 million shares of AIG Common Stock for an aggregate purchase price of approximately \$298 million pursuant to this authorization.
+During the six-month period ended June 30, 2018, we repurchased approximately 12 million shares of AIG Common Stock for an aggregate purchase price of approximately \$646 million pursuant to this authorization.
+Pursuant to an Exchange Act Rule 10b5-1 repurchase plan, from July 1 to August 2, 2018, we repurchased approximately \$149 million of additional shares of AIG Common Stock.